maijaleena/basicExpressSequelizeAPI/README.md

 git clone git@github.com:maijaleena/basicExpressSequelizeAPI.git
 ```

-Navigate to basicExpressSequelizeAPI folder --> open in your preferred CodeEditor

 ## Run using Docker

-install and run Docker
+Install and run Docker

+Navigate to the basicExpressSequelizeAPI folder in your terminal and run

 ```bash
 docker compose up -d --build
 ```

-Then, to seed the database with fake test data, run
+To seed the database with fake test data, run

 ```bash
 bash seed.sh